Grupo Bemtú

 Grupo Bemtú is a salsa group founded by Carlos Bejarano, Alejandro Delgado and Luis Mario Cuervo in 1982 in Cali, Colombia.
-The band is perhaps best known for their biggest hit "Asi Vivo Yo" from their 1993 album Sangre Nueva.
+The band is perhaps best known for their biggest hit "Así Vivo Yo" from their 1993 album Sangre Nueva.

 History

 Origin

 In 1980, at a military base in Colombia, Alejandro Delgado and Luis Mario Cuervo some of his fellow soldiers decided to form a salsa band among themselves.

 Founding

 Upon his return to the city of Cali, Delgado, inspired by the tremendous moments he had with the band at the military base, got together with his friends Luis Mario Cuervo, Oscar Carvajal, and Jose Alberto Oliveros.
 They, along with numerous other musicians formed a band.
 On August 7, 1982, Delgado and the musicians got together again, but this time under the direction of Jose "Lolo" Gil, and formed Grupo Bemtú.
 In 1993, the band is owned by Carlos Bejarano, who direct the band to this day.